Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 **Duplicate Code**

 In the 'Controller' classes that have a non-empty list of buttons, we introduced a method called 'getActiveButton()', which, as the name already states, will return the index of the active button in class' buttons list.
-However, this method is practically identical in every class that it is implemented.
+However, this method is practically identical in every class that is implemented.

-In this case, to solve this problem, we need to apply the **Extract Method**, followed by the **Pull up Method**, where we move the 'getActiveButton()' method into the the 'GameController' abstract class.
+In this case, to solve this problem, we need to apply **Pull up Method**, where we move the 'getActiveButton()' method into the the 'GameController' abstract class.

 #### BLOATERS